Skip to content

 Does West Virginia have a state EITC?

 West Virginia is not listed on the IRS state and local EITC list for 2025.
-West Virginia families should still check the federal EITC and state credits such as the Family Tax Credit and the motor vehicle property tax credit.
+West Virginia families should still check the federal EITC and state credits such as the Family Tax Credit, child care credit, and motor vehicle property tax credit.

 Can I get EITC if I did not owe tax?

 Yes, if you qualify.
-EITC is refundable, so it may increase your refund even if your federal tax is zero.
+EITC is refundable, so it may increase your federal refund even if your federal income tax is zero.

 Can I claim child care costs?